thiennp/cli-smart/README.md

    ```
    Error: OpenAI client not initialized.
 Please check your API key.
    ```
-   Solution: Make sure your OpenAI API key is set in the `.env` file.
+   Solution: Run `ai setup` or `ai-bot setup` to configure your API key

 2. **Module Not Found**
    ```
    ModuleNotFoundError: No module named 'openai'
    ```
-   Solution: Install dependencies with `pip install -r requirements.txt`
+   Solution: Install dependencies with `pip install ai-bot-agent`

 3. **Permission Denied**
    ```